KaidenHsu/Database_Systems_Final_Project/README.md

 This repo is my final project for the course "Database Systems" in NCCU.

 ## Caveat
-Please note that code in this repo is intended solely for demo purposes and is susceptible to various bugs.
+Please note that code in this repo is intended solely for demo purposes and is susceptible to various kinds of bugs.
 Please DO NOT use it in practice!

 ## E-R Diagram
 <img src="./images/ER_Diagram.jpg" alt="Load failed" width="420" height="594">